International Master Water and Wind Engineering

 • Languages (French/English)

-Semesters 3 and 4 (depending on option chosen)
+Semesters 3 and 4 (depending on chosen specialisation)

 The "Water Engineering" specialization focuses on water flows in various environments.
 It includes courses in river hydraulics, coastal engineering, oceanography and turbulent flows.
 Options cover meteorology, climate change, and urban hydrology.
 This program focuses on sustainable water resource management and climate impacts.